wenbrau/wenbrau.github.io/projects.md

 permalink: /projects/
 ---

+### Development Impact
+At the World Bank’s Development Impact group, I am part of transportation and health projects.
+I have built and analyzed large-scale data systems (transport smartcards, health claims, surveys) and combined econometrics, impact evaluation, and machine learning to study how transport subsidies affect mobility and health.
+I also contribute to recent initiatives applying machine learning and AI to improve health outcomes in developing countries.

 ### Master's theses

 - How Multidimensional is Welfare?
 A Sparse Principal Components Analysis.  _Master's in Data Science thesis and Young Researcher Working Paper Series, UdeSA_.
 Advisor: Walter Sosa Escudero.